Text Selection

 How It Works

-SelectionRange(anchor + head coordinates) - Style composition: Selected cells get highlight styling before diff/output
+SelectionRange(anchor + head coordinates) clamped to the active scope - Style composition: Selected cells get highlight styling before diff/output

 - Output: Normal diff renderer outputs the composed cells — one pass, no overlay